Pilidium Kunze, in Kunze & Schmidt, Mykologische Hefte (Leipzig) 2: 92 (1823)

 Leotiomycetes, Leotiomycetidae, Chaetomellales, Chaetomellaceae

 Parasitic on the host plant or isolated from soil.
-Sexual morph: see Rossman et al. (2004).
+Sexual morph: see Rossman et al. (2004) and Groenewald et al. (2017).
 Asexual morph: Conidiomata pycnidial or sporodochial; pycnidia pale brown when young, dark brown to black at maturity, solitary to gregarious, subepidermal to epidermal, immersed to superficial, globose, subglobose, obpyriform or oblong, sessile, unilocular, glabrous.
 Ostiole indistinct, opening by a stellate slit or irregular rupture.
 Pycnidial wall composed of thick-walled, pale brown to dark brown cell of textura angularis in the exterior, gradually merging with hyaline cells in the conidial hymenium.
-Conidiophores formed from the inner wall layer of conidioma, hyaline, cylindrical, branched and septate at the base, smooth-walled.
+Conidiophores formed from the inner wall layer of conidiomata, hyaline, cylindrical, branched and septate at the base, smooth-walled.
 Conidiogenous cells hyaline, enteroblastic, phialidic, lageniform to cylindrical, usually integrated, determinate, smooth-walled, with a minute apical channel and collarette.
 Conidia hyaline, fusiform to falcate or cymbiform, with obtuse base and acute apex, unicellular, smooth-walled, eguttulate.
 Sporodochia pale luteous, solitary, superficial, globose to cupulate, discoid, with irregularly wavy margin, slimy, stalk pale brown near base, becoming dark brown at apex.
-Conidiophores, conidiogenous cells and conidia similar to those in pycnidia (adapted from Sutton 1980; Rossman et al. 2004).
+Conidiophores, conidiogenous cells and conidia similar to those in pycnidia (adapted from Sutton 1980, Rossman et al. 2004, Groenewald et al. 2017).

 Type species: Pilidium acerinum (Alb. & Schwein.)
 Kunze, in Kunze & Schmidt, Mykologische Hefte (Leipzig) 2: 92 (1823)